lizajivnani/PageRank-Solver/README.md

 <p align="left"> Ever wonder how Google decides which websites to show you first?
 That's what PageRank is all about!
 Check out this version of the PageRank algorithm.
 It's like creating a mini search engine that figures out which web pages are the most important.
 We'll use two different methods to do this:

 1) Pretending to be a random internet surfer
-2) Using some cool math to calculate importance scores.
+2) Using some fun math to calculate importance scores.

 </p>